0

 Finsbury Park - 16 Blackstock Road, London N4 2DW

-This relatively new addition to Finsbury Park comes from the same people behind Tufnell Park bakery Authentique (where these hot cross buns are also available).
-The buns have candied ginger and sultanas for the fruits and have some cinnamon in the spice mix.
-They also use a post-cooking glaze with vanilla and a hint of liquorice.
+This Finsbury Park bakery comes from the same people behind Tufnell Park bakery Authentique (where these hot cross buns are also available).
+The buns have candied ginger and sultanas for the fruits and have some cinnamon in the spice mix and have been officially described by The French Market to us as "quite gingery", in a good way.

 Follow on Instagram: @thefrenchmarketlondon.